Archive for Trailer Plans Building Notes

 Utility Trailer Plans Building Notes.

-This is a standard utility trailer model that is currently on the market (at least in Minnesota).
-The price tag seems to average around $900 – $1100.
-There is no doubt that you can build the same thing much cheaper.
+This is a standard utility trailer model that is currently on the market all over the United States.
+The price tag seems to average around $1200 – $1400.
+There is no doubt that you can build the same thing much cheaper and of higher quality.

 One thing I would like to talk about are the fenders.
 I have come to the conclusion that you really can’t build a good set of fenders as cheap as you can buy pre made fenders.
 I hate to say it because I’m the type of guy that like to build as much stuff as possible.
 It would also be very time consuming to try to match the better look you will get with pre made fenders.
-I added fenders in the plans just in case someone wanted to build their own anyway.
-If you plan on using a different size tire you should check to make sure it will fit.
+I added fenders in the plans for someone to build their own anyway.
+If you plan on using a different size tire, you should check to make sure it will fit under the fenders.
 You also want to allow for suspension travel.

 Another thing you need to figure out before you start is what axle will you be using.
 The plans were designed for a 3500 pound axle (no brakes) with 58” spring centers.
 That will be the size used for the 60” wide frame dimensions.
 I know what your thinking, why would I need that heavy of an axle for a utility trailer?
 The answer is simply, the 2000 pound axles are almost just as expensive and I always tend to overbuild just about everything.
 I don’t know too many people that wouldn’t want a heavier duty trailer for almost the same amount of money as a lighter one.
 If you decide to sell it someday I’m sure the potential buyer wouldn’t mind it either.
 Wouldn’t it be nice to not worry about overloading it?
 If you don’t like the idea of leaf springs you can also use a torsion axle for this trailer.
 I made some notes on the frame assembly plans for cross member locations for either axle.
 A good rule of thumb for axle location is: 60% of the trailer frame should be in front of the axle and 40% of the trailer frame should be behind the axle.
 When you order your axle be sure to get the mounting hardware for mounting the leaf springs.